nathanleclaire/blog/source/about/index.markdown

 I programmed on and off for a few years after taking in more in high school, mostly about Java, and eventually majored in Philosophy for college.
 I love analyzing arguments and discussions of great philosophical thinkers all the way from Plato to Leibniz to Dennett.
 Studying philosophy made me a better thinker and communciator as I realized that no line of argument was perfect.

-When I graduated from college, began interning at [21st Century Parks](http://21cparks.org) and I stumbled across a rekindled enjoyment of programing and technology.
+When I graduated from college, I began interning at [21st Century Parks](http://21cparks.org) and I stumbled across a rekindled enjoyment of programming and technology.
 When I started maintaining their website and the website of my band [Funny Bones](http://funnybonesbeats.org), I knew I was onto something.
 Thus began my career in technology.

 I continue to experiment with exciting new technologies like [Go](http://golang.org) and [AngularJS](http://angularjs.org) in my free time, as well as writing about them, computer science, and some old favorites such as Python in my blog.